solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 ### Use `filters` to only retrieve specific accounts

 Limiting the data received per account is great, but what if you only want to return accounts that match a specific criteria rather than all of them?
-That’s where the `filters` configuration option comes in.
+That's where the `filters` configuration option comes in.
 This option is an array that can have objects matching the following: